alexisforestier/H5temperature/README.md

 Feel free to contribute to `h5temperature`!
 If you encounter any bugs or have suggestions for improvements, please report them!

+## What's VERY new (v 0.4.3)

+* ASCII and H5 files can be loaded through the same button by selecting HDF5 or Text file in the load file dialog.
+Multiple ASCII files can be loaded simultaneously as before.
+* Fixed bug with `Clear` button.

 ## What's new (v 0.4.2)

 * _Fixed ASCII data loading bug_